 Expect a light and savoury red wine, with a satin-like texture that makes this very, very drinkable.
 A punch of acid, balanced with highly refined tannins that speak of the cool climate in which these grapes were grown.

-For those interested in the specifics, Pete made this wine with 100% whole berries, a natural fermentation and 12 days spent on skins - with delestage occuring early and pigeage late - before it was pressed to old French oak barrels.
+For those interested in the specifics, Pete made this wine with 100% whole bunches, a natural fermentation and 12 days spent on skins - with delestage occuring early and pigeage late - before it was pressed to old French oak barrels.
 Natural malolactic fermentation matured on lees for 9 months, before the wine was racked and bottled, with no fining and minimal sulphur added.

 Drink this right now, or tuck it away in the cellar and enjoy observing the changes from 2030 onwards.
 Your patience will be rewarded.